shayaneivazkhani/1DT305/README.md

 ```

 ## Transmitting the data / connectivity and the platform
 I did not use any external platform for creating the UI and connecting it to the data recieved by the Pi Pico.
 I created a local HTTP server on the Pi Pico and when the client connects to it via the URL that is printed out in thonny, the Pi Pico will read values from humidity sensor and then replace that value with named placeholders (`TEMPERATURE_PLACEHOLDER`, `HUMIDITY_PLACEHOLDER`) inside the defined `html_template` and send that html to the client.
-The html have code that afterwards starts to update the html provided by itself with latest values from the sensor every 2 seconds.
+The html have code that afterwards starts to update itself with latest values from the sensor every 2 seconds.
 I choose 2 seconds because if i also wanted to connect my phone at the same time my laptops browser was connected to it, then one of the browsers would not be able to make requests because of the single threaded server would be busy with handling previous requests.
 This little adjustment made it possible to serve 2 clients that would both make continous requsts for updated measurments from the server almost at the same time without having to implement a asynchronous server request handler option.

 ## Presenting the data
 I used CSS inside `<style>` tag in the `html_template` to style the data/page that the client would see.
 I also added javascript code so that the client will use short polling to continuosly get the current temprature and humidity of the room from the sensor connected to the Pi Pico without having to refresh the web page.
+No database is needed because the webpage always shows the latest measurement data.

 <img width="1489" alt="“›” 2024-07-02 at 04 39 10" src="https://github.com/shayaneivazkhani/1DT305/assets/105381967/466a5217-7ffa-432b-ae76-0a9a85cb44a2">